Words related to self

 emphatic or reflexive form of I or me, c.
 1500, mi-self, alteration of meself (c.
 1200), from Old English phrase (ic) me self, where me is "a kind of ethical dative" [OED].
 See my + self.
 The alteration from meself is by analogy of herself, where her- was felt as genitive (though analogous hisself remains bad form).

-late Old English seldum, alteration of seldan "seldom, rarely," from Proto-Germanic *selda- "strange, rare" (source also of Old Norse sjaldan, Old Frisian selden, Dutch zelden, Old High German seltan, German selten), perhaps ultimately from the base of self (q.v.).
+"rarely, not often, infrequently," late Old English and early Middle English seldum, an alteration of seldan "infrequently, rarely," from Proto-Germanic *selda- "strange, rare" (source also of Old Norse sjaldan, Old Frisian selden, Dutch zelden, Old High German seltan, German selten), a word of uncertain etymology.
+Perhaps ultimately from the base of self (q.v.).